Bahari95/pyrefiga/README.md

 # pyrefiga

-**pyrefiga** is a simulation and r-adaptive mesh refinement library based on Isogeometric Analysis (IGA).
+**pyrefiga** is a simulation library for isogeometric analysis (IGA) with support for r-adaptive mesh refinement.

+It builds upon and extends the simplines library to handle more advanced geometries and adaptive strategies.

 ## License
+License

-This project is licensed under the [GNU GPL v3.0](LICENSE), as it includes and modifies code from the original [simplines](https://github.com/ratnania/simplines) library.
+This project is licensed under the GNU GPL v3.0, as it includes and modifies code from the original [simplines](https://github.com/ratnania/simplines) library.

 © 2025 Mustapha Bahari.
-See the LICENSE file for more details.
+See the LICENSE file for full licensing details.